Jacoby-Broadnax/Web-Widget-Promotion/README.md

 # Web-Widget-Promotion
-A promotional page for the web widget project widgy.
+A promotional page for the web widget project widgity.